agarciamontoro/agarciamontoro.github.io/_posts/2017-05-30-google-summer-of-code-the-beginning.md

 I do not want to bore you with technical details now ---you will have plenty of those in the next posts---, but if you want to know anything else about the proposal, read its abstract in the [GSoC site][l_abstract].
 If you *really* want to read the entire proposal, [go ahead][l_proposal].

-Stay tuned for the future posts, I will try to explain what I am doing and how I do it.
+Stay tuned for future posts, I will try to explain what I am doing and how I do it with all the tricky details.
 Until then, **happy libre hacking!**

 <!--